lucky7xz/drako/README.md

 # Remove a specific profile (moves to trash/)
 drako purge --target git

+# Use interactive mode to purge profiles
+drako purge --interactive

-# NUCLEAR OPTION: Delete everything in the .config folder (NO TRASH, NO UNDO)
+# NUCLEAR OPTION: Delete everything in the .config/drako/ folder (NO TRASH, NO UNDO) 💀
 drako purge --destroyeverything
 ```